frenck/spook/documentation/integrations/homeassistant.md

 Spook checks references as well as contents, so an area that is deliberately empty because an automation targets it is left alone.
 The raised issue is fixable: Spook can remove the area for you.

+Being named anywhere in an automation or script counts, not only being targeted by one.
+An area listed in a `repeat` block's `for_each` is the target of nothing, and Home Assistant does not report it as a reference, but a script plainly needs it.
+Since this issue offers to delete the area, a mention anywhere is enough for Spook to leave it be.

 ### Empty floors

 A {term}`floor` exists to group areas.
 One with no areas at all, and no automation or script targeting it, is not doing that.

 The raised issue is fixable: Spook can remove the floor for you.

+Being named anywhere in an automation or script counts, not only being targeted by one.
+A floor listed in a `repeat` block's `for_each` is the target of nothing, and Home Assistant does not report it as a reference, but a script plainly needs it.
+Since this issue offers to delete the floor, a mention anywhere is enough for Spook to leave it be.

 ### Unused labels

 A {term}`label` that is applied to no entity, device or area, and that no automation or script targets, is not doing anything either.

 The raised issue is fixable: Spook can remove the label for you.

+Being named anywhere in an automation or script counts, not only being targeted by one.
+A label listed in a `repeat` block's `for_each` is the target of nothing, and Home Assistant does not report it as a reference, but a script plainly needs it.
+Since this issue offers to delete the label, a mention anywhere is enough for Spook to leave it be.

 ### Unused blueprints